00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 #### Huma hosted EA

 To simplify developers’ efforts and enhance secret management, Huma runs EA infrastructure to host all EAs.
 Developers can submit their EA code to Huma DAO for approval to create new EAs.
-Huma’s wallet signs transactions between EA and Huma pool.
+Huma’s eaServiceAccount wallet signs transactions between EA and Huma pool.

-For reasons such as confidentiality of evaluation strategy, anti-fraud, etc. Only EA developers and Huma have access to EA source code.
+For reasons such as confidentiality of evaluation strategy, anti-fraud, etc. EA developers are not required to open source their solution.
+Huma team will have access to the source code for audit and verification.

 #### Manual EA

 For some use cases, the EA could be manual-reviewed based, e.g. business lending, our protocol also supports manual EAs to enable these use cases.

-For manual EAs, borrowers request manual reviews and the manual EAs (authorized by the pool admins by their wallet address) post approval results to the pool contract.
+For manual EAs, borrowers request manual reviews and the manual EAs (authorized by the pool admins by their wallet address) post approval results to the pool contract in the same way as the ARUs.
+The only difference is that the underwriting is manual and not real-time.

-#### EA registry

-A contract that maps an EAID to its corresponding descrition data.
-When an EA developer registers a new EA, they need to interact with the contract to sign, so their wallet address is verified.

 ### EA Serving Flow

-When a credit approval request comes from Huma SDK, EA reacts by fulling the following tasks:
+After receiving a credit approval request, EA reacts by fulling the following tasks:

 - Take context(including pool address) from SDK
 - Retrieve pool info (including EAID) from the pool